sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 Having a `toString()` method which is informative is ideal for the `hdfs creds` command as well as debugging: *but do not print secrets*

+*Important*: Add no references to any AWS SDK class, to ensure it can be safely deserialized whenever the relevant token identifier is examined.
+Best practise is: avoid any references to classes which may not be on the classpath of core Hadoop services, especially the YARN Resource Manager and Node Managers.

 ### `AWSCredentialProviderList deployUnbonded()`

 1. Perform all initialization needed on an "unbonded" deployment to authenticate with the store.